tfulanchan/academy/docs/credit/CredtAdvisor-6-43.md

 + Account behavior information e.g. typical value of transactions and timeliness of repayments.
 + A card issuer may not issue or permanently increase the credit limit of an existing creditor charge card without seeking the cardholder’s credit records from a licensed credit information bureau.
 Further, cardholder’s approval must be obtained.
-+ A card issuer is required to carry out proper risk management procedures including the useof credit scoring models, delinquency behavior etc., for issuance and renewal of credit orcharge cards so as to assign appropriate credit limits to the cardholder
++ A card issuer is required to carry out proper risk management procedures including the use of credit scoring models, delinquency behavior etc., for issuance and renewal of credit orcharge cards so as to assign appropriate credit limits to the cardholder
 + Where a cardholder has not made the full minimum monthly repayment on 3 consecutive occasions, the card issuer may immediately:
   + Freeze the account and treat it as a delinquent account.
   + Offer the credit advisory services free of charge to the cardholder.